isaiah1112/sshreader/docs/source/pydsh.rst

 * debug + 3verbose = pydsh:DEBUG + sshreader:DEBUG

 Keep in mind that most people will probably only ever need the INFO levels of debugging.
-DEBUG levels may generate a lot of output and are generally used to find issues within the script/module.
+DEBUG levels may generate a lot of output and are generally used to find issues within the :code:`sshreader` package itself.

 Examples
 --------